MartinThoma/MartinThoma.github.io/_posts/2015-04-27-neuronale-netze-vorlesung.md

       <figure>
           <img src="//martin-thoma.com/images/2016/02/hopfield-network.png" alt="Draft of a hopfield network." />
-          <caption>Draft of Hopfield network.
+          <figcaption>Draft of Hopfield network.
 Every node is an input node.
                    The McCullogh-Pitts nodes are updated asynchronously.
 When the state of the node doesn't change any more, they contain the output of the network.
-Learned are the weights between the nodes.</caption>
+Learned are the weights between the nodes.</figcaption>
       </figure>

         </dd>